Skip to main content

 (f) The eighth-grade tests in English language arts, mathematics and science.

-(4) Administer the end-of-course high school tests to students who first enrolled in grade nine on or after July 1, 2014.
-The participating school may schedule the tests in any order on any day of the test administration period determined by the superintendent of public instruction as follows:
+(a) Administer the high school end-of-course examinations to students who first enrolled in grade nine on or after July 1, 2014 in any order on any day of the test administration period designated by the director of education and workforce as follows:

-(a) The fall test administration period each school year shall last for a period not to exceed ten consecutive school days including make-up testing;
+(i) The fall test administration period each school year is not to exceed fifteen consecutive school days, including make-up testing;

-(b) The spring test administration period each school year shall last for a period not to exceed fifteen consecutive school days including make-up testing; and
+(ii) The spring test administration period each school year is not to exceed fifteen consecutive school days, including make-up testing; and

-(c) The summer test administration period shall be optional and shall last for a period not to exceed ten consecutive school days.
-No intervention is required.
+(iii) The summer test administration period is optional and is not to exceed ten consecutive school days.
+Intervention is optional.

-(5) Administer annually the alternate assessment at all grade levels and content areas to students with a significant cognitive disability.
-The superintendent of public instruction shall designate the test window for the administration of the alternate assessment.
+(4) Administer annually the alternate assessment at all grade levels and content areas to students with the most significant cognitive disabilities.
+The director of education and workforce will designate the test administration period for the administration of the alternate assessment.

-(6) Administer annually the English language proficiency test to English learners in grades kindergarten through twelve.
-The superintendent of public instruction shall designate the test window for the administration of the English language proficiency test.
+(6) Administer annually the Ohio English language proficiency assessment to English learners in grades kindergarten through twelve.
+The director of education and workforce will designate the test administration period for the administration of the Ohio English language proficiency assessment.

-(1) A student scored at the proficient level on the English language arts test in grade three during the fall test window and a participating school has determined that the student is not required to take that test again during the spring administration.
-This does not, however, prohibit a student from taking the grade three English language arts test in the spring if the student and/or parent requests the student to participate in the test;
+(1) A student scored at the proficient level on the English language arts test in grade three during the fall test administration period and a participating school has determined that is not mandatory for the student to take that test again during the spring administration.
+This does not, however, prevent a student from taking the grade three English language arts test in the spring if the student and/or parent requests the student to participate in the test;

 (2) A student is properly authorized to take an alternate assessment pursuant to section 3301.0711 of the Revised Code and rule 3301-13-03 or 3301-13-09 of the Administrative Code;